tomiskat/NSWI130/lab02/identification_of_responsibilities.md

 - Show results in a clear table format.
 - Offer filters (by exam date or subject) for teachers and students.
 - Ensure grades, credits, and student names are properly formatted.

 ---

+### Feature: Viewing Exams Student is Enrolled

+As a student, I want to view the exams I am enrolled in so that I can track my upcoming exams and their details.

+**Feature Breakdown:**
+1. Student navigates to the "Exams" tab on the main page.
+1. Student selects the "My Enrolled Exams" option.
+1. Student retrieves the list of exams the student is currently enrolled in.
+1. The student clicks on any exam entry to view more detailed information.
+1. The system displays further details such as instructor’s contact information, exam format or room number

+**Responsibilities:**

+##### **Data Input Responsibilities:**

+- The student interacts with a clear navigation to access the "My Enrolled Exams" feature.

+- Accurately retrieve the list of exams the student is enrolled in, based on the student’s ID or profile information.

+##### Data Processing Responsibilities:

+- The system queries the database to retrieve all exams the student is registered for, filtering by their student ID.
+- Ensure that only exams where the student is successfully enrolled are shown.
+- Ensure the list is updated in real-time, reflecting any changes such as cancellations, rescheduled exams, or new enrollments.

+---